 BONUS: get kids buzzing!
 Spark their curiosity and awareness of pollinators’ importance through family-friendly activities on our website, including projects, videos, coloring sheets and more.
 Check out crafts like building a pollinator puppet or bee colony, reading guides with follow-up activities and recipes, too.

 A: Check out The Bee Grant program, which allows for schools and nonprofit organizations to receive support for educational beehives.
 Through the grant, children can observe bees up close and learn about the critical role these pollinators play in our food system and ecosystem as a whole.

-For this grant, we partnered with The Bee Cause Project, a nonprofit organization that empowers students, teachers and community members to experience the wonder, ingenuity, beauty and power of the honey bee while developing STEAM skills.
+For this grant, we partner with The Bee Cause Project, a nonprofit organization that empowers students, teachers and community members to experience the wonder, ingenuity, beauty and power of the honey bee while developing STEAM skills.

-To date, The Bee Grant program has provided hives for more than 400 schools, but there are thousands more students waiting for the same opportunity.
+To date, The Bee Grant program has provided hives for more than 500 schools, but there are thousands more students waiting for the same opportunity.

 During National Pollinator Month in June, the #GiveBeesAChance campaign aims to raise funds to provide new beehives to schools and nonprofits across the U.S. and Canada.
 Donate to the #GivesBeesAChance campaign and help bring educational beehives to more schools, so more kids can learn about the vital role pollinators play in our ecosystem.